hidesoon/latex-for-publication/README.md

 ## How to learn LaTeX?

-Currently, there are two main sources, where you can find lots of LaTex information
+Currently, there are two main sources, where you can find lots of LaTeX information

-1. [Overleaf document](https://www.overleaf.com/learn) : best place to start if you have zero knowledge of LaTex
+1. [Overleaf document](https://www.overleaf.com/learn) : best place to start if you have zero knowledge of LaTeX
 2. [StackExchange- Tex](https://tex.stackexchange.com/) : best place to find the answer for your LaTex syntax issue

 Highly recommended to start with [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#What_is_LaTeX.3F) from Overleaf.

-## IDE of LaTex
+## IDE for LaTeX

-LaTex has a long history, so there are many tools or IDEs may help.
-However, I only would recommend the latest generation software, the tools which able to work with Source Version Management (such as Git), and able to work in a collective way with your coauthors.
+LaTeX has a long history, so there are many tools or IDEs may help.
+However, I only recommend the latest generation software, the tools which able to work with Source Version Management SVM (such as Git), and able to work as a collective way with your coauthors.

 The tools which can satisfy above considerations only left two major options:

-1. Overleaf.com: like the `google document`, but with LaTex syntax, very powerful.
+1. Overleaf.com: like the `google document`, but with LaTeX syntax, very powerful.
 2. [VScode + LaTeX workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop): if you are a 'professional' developer, you may want to stay with a 'professional' IDE.
 VScode + LaTeX workshop extension can be a satisfy choice: remain the same workflows as what you do for programming, so not much different experience as you are writing your python script.
 Furthermore, if you are already a VScode user, I don't need to highlight how much power, that the VScode extension ecosystem can provide.

 If I work alone, I would go for *VScode + LaTeX workshop extension* for 100%.
 If need to work with coauthor who may not familiar with programming setup, I would recommend *Overleaf*, it would be a more comfortable experience.
 Overleaf can sync with Github, so there is no way to stop you working with your favourite programming setup while let you coauthor stay with *Overleaf*.

-Let me summarise the core add-value of using LaTex with the two recommended tools:
+Let me summarise the core add-value of using LaTeX with the two recommended tools:

 - Save the working progress gracefully (with the help of SVM)
 - Track the changes from each author, know who edit what, and when.
 You always have choice to discuss the changes, and able to roll it back if not comfortable with the change.